Animal Conservation Internship Application

-The Northern Virginia Science Center Foundation, dba Children's Science Center, conducts internship and youth leadership programs for high school and college students to learn professional skills and to embed these skills in their everyday behavior.
-The Animal Husbandry Internship will provide a well-rounded experience for individuals actively pursuing a career in animal care and education.
-The internship will cover topics including best practices in animal welfare, zoonotic diseases, training, AZA/SSP information, USDA requirements, recording keeping, etc.
+The Animal Conservation Internship will provide well-rounded experience for individuals actively pursuing a career in conservation education through ambassador animal care.
+The internship will cover topics including best practices in educational practices, animal welfare, zoonotic diseases, training, Association of Zoos & Aquariums Information, USDA requirements, recording keeping, etc.

-The Children’s Science Center Lab, is seeking an adaptable, creative, articulate, dynamic and highly motivated individual to join our team in the role of Animal Husbandry Intern.
-The Animal Husbandry Intern must be a dedicated individual who can maintain aesthetically pleasing terrestrial habitats that promote positive animal welfare for a variety of reptiles, amphibians, and invertebrates.
-The intern must be able to work independently as well as on a team to provide essential and effective care for the collection as a whole.
+The Children’s Science Center Lab is seeking an adaptable, creative, articulate, dynamic, and highly motivated individual to join our team in the role of Animal Conservation Intern.
+The Animal Conservation Intern must be a dedicated individual who can enthusiastically interact with children and adults to educate about animal conservation through school field trips and general guest admission.
+The Intern will also maintain aesthetically pleasing terrestrial habitats that promote positive animal welfare for a variety of reptiles, amphibians, and invertebrates.
+The intern must be able to work independently as well as on a team to provide essential and effective education of and care for the collection.
 This position reports to the Animal Husbandry Coordinator.

-• Attend to assigned animals; prepare diets, feed, and provide water; sanitize enclosure furniture/floors and food/water dishes as scheduled or necessary; perform approved enrichment and training activities; assist in the capture and restraint of animals;
+• Attend to assigned animals; prepare diets, feed, and provide water; sanitize enclosure furniture/floors and food/water dishes as scheduled or necessary; perform approved enrichment and training activities; assist in the medical care.

 • Record relevant information in facility’s recordkeeping database, including animal observations, health concerns and treatments, acquisitions/births, dispositions/deaths, etc.; objectively complete animal welfare assessments, as assigned;